ottopaulsen/node-red-contrib-power-saver/docs/changelog/README.md

 List the most significant changes, starting in version 1.0.9.

+## 3.5.7

+- Add day-filter to general-add-tariff node so it can add one tariff for some days, and another tariff for other days.
+- Fix the elvia-add-tariff node so time is correct.
+The Elvia API does not handle time zone on the request, so this must be corrected for.
+- Fix link to node-documentation in node edit dialogs.

 ## 3.5.6

 - Update Elvia nodes so they use the new `digin` API.
 NB!
 There is no guarantee this is working right.